slickframework/slickframework.github.io/index.markdown

 callouts: home_callouts
 ---

-## What is Slick?
----
+### **Getting Started with Slick**
-A Slick application consists of a [PSR-15](https://www.php-fig.org/psr/psr-15/) HTTP middleware stack that can help you create web applications or web services for HTTP protocol.

-It offers a router, security and a dispatcher that returns [PSR-7](https://www.php-fig.org/psr/psr-7/) Responses for HTTP Requests (usually through a web server).
+Slick is a PSR-15 compliant HTTP middleware framework designed for building web applications and services that communicate over the HTTP protocol.
+At its core, Slick provides a robust middleware stack, a powerful router, security features, and a dispatcher that produces PSR-7 compliant responses to incoming HTTP requests, usually routed through a web server.

-You can change (add or remove) the HTTP stack by adding your own middleware making this library very flexible and suitable for almost any HTTP handling needs.
+#### **Why Use HTTP Middleware?**

+One of the main advantages of using Slick’s HTTP middleware is its flexibility.
+The middleware stack can be easily customized by adding, removing, or reordering middleware components, allowing you to tailor the HTTP request handling to meet your specific needs.
+This adaptability makes Slick an ideal choice for a wide range of HTTP handling scenarios, from simple applications to complex services.

+#### **Modular Architecture**

+Slick is built with modularity in mind.
+Most of its features are implemented as separate modules, offering a high degree of customization:
+- **Core Modules**: Some modules are enabled by default and are essential for Slick’s operation.
+These cannot be disabled.
+- **Optional Modules**: Additional modules can be enabled as needed.
+Activating these modules will automatically configure their dependencies, set up relevant components in the dependency container, register console commands, include necessary HTTP middlewares, and adjust default settings.

+This modular approach ensures that you can keep your application lean by only including the components you need, while still having access to a rich set of features to extend the functionality of your application when required.

+Whether you're starting a new project or integrating Slick into an existing application, its middleware-centric and modular design provides a flexible and efficient foundation for building robust HTTP-based applications and services.